sbodenstein/personal_website/content/post/alphazero/index.md

 DeepMind also has a number of other algorithms under its *Alpha* brand that don't directly extend the core ideas of AlphaGo, such as [AlphaStar](https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii) for playing StarCraft, and [AlphaFold](https://www.nature.com/articles/s41586-019-1923-7) for protein structure prediction.

 It is useful to know some of the limitations and restrictions that remain after MuZero, both when considering whether this set of methods can be applied to some problem (AlphaZero has already been applied to problems in [quantum computing](https://www.nature.com/articles/s41534-019-0241-0) and [chemical synthesis](https://www.nature.com/articles/nature25978)), and to give inspiration for future research.
-Here are some:
+Here are some limitations:

 1. **Perfect Information**.
 Almost every real-world environment is *partially-observed*.